adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Simulation_Tools.md

 <hr>

-In this section, an exploration of potential emulation tools for DCS and SCADA system emulation are explored.
+In this section, potential emulation tools for DCS and SCADA system emulation are explored.

 Definitions